Mennonites: Beliefs and practices

-Conservative Mennonites are generally considered those Mennonites who maintain somewhat conservative dress, although carefully accepting other technology.
+Conservative Mennonites are generally considered those Mennonites who maintain somewhat conservative dress, although accepting the judicious use of technology.
 They are not a unified group and are divided into various independent conferences and fellowships such as the Eastern Pennsylvania Mennonite Church Conference.
 Despite the rapid changes that precipitated the Old Order schisms in the last quarter of the 19th century, most Mennonites in the United States and Canada retained a core of traditional beliefs based on a literal interpretation of the New Testament scriptures as well as more external "plain" practices into the beginning of the 20th century.
 However, disagreements in the United States and Canada between conservative and progressive (i.e. less emphasis on literal interpretation of scriptures) leaders began in the first half of the 20th century and continue to some extent today.

 Following World War II, a conservative movement emerged from scattered separatist groups as a reaction to the Mennonite churches drifting away from their historical traditions.
 "Plain" became passé as open criticisms of traditional beliefs and practices broke out in the 1950s and 1960s.
 The first conservative withdrawals from the progressive group began in the 1950s.
 These withdrawals continue to the present day in what is now the growing Conservative Movement formed from Mennonite schisms and from combinations with progressive Amish groups.
 While moderate and progressive Mennonite congregations have dwindled in size, the Conservative Movement congregations continue to exhibit considerable growth.
 Other conservative Mennonite groups descended from the former Amish-Mennonite churches which split, like the Wisler Mennonites, from the Old Order Amish in the latter part of the 19th century.
 (The Wisler Mennonites are a grouping descended from the Old Mennonite Church.)
 Other Conservative Mennonite churches descended from more recent groups that have left the Amish, like the Beachy Amish or the Tennessee Brotherhood Churches.

 In North America, there are structures and traditions taught as in the Confession of Faith in a Mennonite Perspective of Mennonite Church Canada and Mennonite Church USA.

 Many Progressive Mennonite churches allow LGBTQ+ members to worship as church members.
 In some more conservative congregations and conferences, people who identify as LGBTQ+ have been banned from membership, and leading worship.
 The Germantown Mennonite Church in Germantown, Pennsylvania is one example of such a progressive Mennonite church.

 Most progressive Mennonite Churches place a great emphasis on the Mennonite tradition's teachings on pacifism and non-violence.
 Some progressive Mennonite Churches are part of moderate Mennonite denominations (such as the Mennonite Church USA) while others are independent congregations.

-Sexuality, marriage, and family mores
+Sexuality

 Most Mennonite denominations hold a conservative position on homosexuality.

 The Brethren Mennonite Council for LGBT Interests was founded in 1976 in the United States and has member churches of different denominations in the United States and Canada.

-The Mennonite Church Canada leaves the choice to each church for same-sex marriage.